Get in touch with Thomas

 Tom completed an internship at Cambridge Nanosystems, a UK leader in commercial graphene technology and also carried out a placement at the University of Göttingen in Germany where he researched avalanche dynamics in metallic glasses.

-Tom joined Keltie after graduating in 2018 and is training to become a qualified patent attorney.
+Tom joined Keltie after graduating in 2018.
 Since joining Keltie, Tom has worked mainly in the Engineering team, dealing with a range of subject matter including automotive technology, renewable energy, marine structures, medical devices and glass processing and working with a range of clients from individuals to SMEs and multinational corporations.

-Tom qualifed as a UK and European Patent Attorney in 2022
+Tom qualified as a UK and European Patent Attorney in 2022.

 Continue reading about Thomas